mikrono/tModLoaderWiki_kr_ko/Basic-Projectile.md

 [`ExampleAdvancedAnimatedProjectile`](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Content/Projectiles/ExampleAdvancedAnimatedProjectile.cs) shows using both fading in when spawning and fading out when despawning.

 ## Animation/Multiple Frames
 Projectile animation, switching which frame of the sprite to draw, happens in `AI`.
 Make sure to set `Main.projFrames[Projectile.type] = #;` in `SetStaticDefaults` first.
 You can set `Projectile.frame` to whatever frame you want to be drawn.
+Do not attempt to use a .gif file for the texture, that will not work and it is not how animation is done.

 ### Looping/Cycling
 You can use `Projectile.frameCounter` and `Main.projFrames[Projectile.type]` to implement a looping animation.
 Example: [`ExampleAdvancedAnimatedProjectile`](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Content/Projectiles/ExampleAdvancedAnimatedProjectile.cs)